mchmarny/cloud-native-stack/README.md

 - **[Agent Deployment](docs/user-guide/agent-deployment.md)** – Deploy the Kubernetes agent for automated snapshots

 ### For Developers

+You're a software engineer looking to contribute code, extend functionality, or understand CNS internals.
+You need development setup instructions, architecture documentation, and guidelines for adding new features like bundlers or collectors.

 Learn how to contribute and understand the architecture: